Breast Implant Removal Surgery Cost & Procedure Guide

 Patients may wish to have breast explant surgery due to health concerns.
 This may be the case for those who have received PIP Implants.
 PIP implants contain an unapproved silicone gel and carry a higher risk of rupture.
 If anyone has PIP implants, they may consider discussing the matter with their GP.

 - Implant rupture

-There are some cases where complications can occur and revision is necessary or advisable and, of course, there is always the possibility that you might wish to have this procedure due to aesthetic reasons.
+Simply put, every situation is different.
+There is no specific expiry date on breast implants but if they were put in many years ago patients may consider removing or replacing them.
+There are some cases where complications can occur and revision is necessary or advisable and, of course, there is always the possibility that patients might wish to have this procedure due to aesthetic reasons.

-- Hospital fees
+- Hospital fees including overnight stays

 - Postoperative appointments

 Before breast explant surgery, the surgeon needs to get consent to carry out the procedure.
 It is important to ensure that all patients are fully aware of the risks and benefits of the operation, the surgeon will explain these but patients should ask and resolve any questions they may have before signing the consent form.

 Before having an implant removal procedure, patients will meet with an anaesthetist.
 Most breast implant removal procedures will be done under a general anaesthetic, which involves placing the patient into a dreamless sleep with medication.
 The anaesthetist will ask questions about the patient's health and medical history, prior experience of general anaesthetic, and any allergies.